Dr. Jeffrey Mitchell

 Umeå University

-I am a sociologist and postdoctoral researcher at the department of sociology at Umeå University in Sweden.
-My research focuses on a broad range of topics including prejudice, trust in political institutions, and more recently the effects of social policies and policing.
+I am an Associate Professor (universitetslektor) at the department of sociology at Umeå University in Sweden.
+My research focuses on a broad range of topics including prejudice, trust in political institutions, discrimination, and the effects of policing on society.
 I am particularly interested in how social change occurs over time, both within individuals and across societies, using longitudinal quantitative methods.

-I am a part of two research groups: The Evolution of Prejudice and The UmU Barometer.
-My work has been published in a variety of international peer-reviewed journals including European Sociological Review, Social Science & Medicine, European Societies, Ethnic and Racial Studies, Frontiers in Sociology, and Socius: Sociological Research for a Dynamic World.
+In addition to these I am a part of two research groups: The Evolution of Prejudice and The UmU Barometer.
+My work has been published in a variety of international peer-reviewed journals including European Sociological Review, Social Science & Medicine, European Societies, Ethnic and Racial Studies, Acta Sociologica, and Socius: Sociological Research for a Dynamic World among others.